GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 To spin up the whole example you could simply edit the `terraform.tfvars` file to set the variables to the desired values and run the following commands.

+Note, this assumes that you have an existing project.

 ```
 cd terraform